runthings-dev/Secrets-WordPress/readme.txt

 == Changelog ==

+= 1.3.0 - 1st May 2024 =
+* Update author meta field to be in line with WordPress Directory user name
+* Update cron schedule to be at 00:15 daily, instead of daily from time of install
+* Bump secret-created and view-secret template versions to 1.2.0
+* Add view secret link to secret-created template
+* Add abbr with timezone for expiration date on secret-created and view-secret templates
+* Update all date code to use datetime class and explicit timezones
+* Bump add-secret-form template version to 1.2.0
+* Add secret template - rename current date to minimum date, and add 1 day to it

 = 1.2.0 - 30th Apr 2024 =
 * Rate limits - Implement optional rate limiting to stop bots
 * Rate limits - Allow custom rate limits per feature (add, created, view)